+heterosynaptic plasticity).
+This error becomes smaller fast, and learning will stop when there is no more error.
+On the other hand, the NoEDL model continually increases the synaptic weights between CA3 and other regions whenever two neurons are active together, according to the Hebbian learning principle.

 Testing effect by error-driven learning hippocampus

 Finally, we show that testing effect could arise due to the error-driven learning dynamics in the hippocam- pal CA3.
 Figure 7 shows that retrieval practice (RP) produced significantly better memory than restudy (RS) in the Theremin (p < .01), consistent with the behavioral findings.
 However, testing without the error-driven learning dynamics resulted in catastrophic interference, causing a significant negative testing effect in the NoEDL (p < .01).
 This suggests that the CA3 error-driven dynamics in the Theremin actually benefits from larger errors created by the process of retrieval and the feedback in the RP, compared with another epoch of training in the RS.